Helperbird/website/src/pages/help/pinning-helperbird-for-all-users.md

 ---
 new: false
 header: true
+updated: true
 layout: templates/new/help/post.html
-title:  Pinning Helperbird for All Users
+title:  Pinning Helperbird extension for All Users

 description:  Learn how to pin the Helperbird extension for all users in your organization.
 This guide provides step-by-step instructions to ensure Helperbird is always at hand for your users.
 keywords: